jozseftiborcz/plantuml-toolkit/CONTRIBUTING.md

-# Contributing to plantuml-bundle
+# Contributing to plantuml-toolkit

 Thanks for taking the time to contribute!

-The following is a set of guidelines for contributing to plantuml-bundle, which is hosted in the [Capco Digital Organization](https://github.com/capcodigital) on GitHub.
+The following is a set of guidelines for contributing to plantuml-toolkit, which is hosted in the [Capco Digital Organization](https://github.com/capcodigital) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 #### Table Of Contents